todogroup/ospology/ospo-book/content/en/06-chapter.md

   - Implement continuous monitoring of power usage and workload distribution to reduce idle time for machines.
   - Improve reporting and feedback mechanisms focused on energy consumption to support informed policy-making.

-- Elevating Sustainability as a Policy Objective:
+- Elevating sustainability as a policy objective:
   - Embed sustainability considerations into annual reports and accountability frameworks to underscore its significance.
   - Champion sustainability as a critical agenda item for government officials and agencies.